syncfusion-content/ej2-spreadsheet-docs/ej2-javascript/spreadsheet/formulas.md

 {% previewsample "page.domainurl/code-snippet/spreadsheet/formula-cs1" %}
 {% endif %}

 Second, if you want to directly compute any formula or expression, you can use the [computeExpression](../api/spreadsheet/#computeexpression) method.
-This method will work for both built-in and custom-added formulas.
+This method will work for both built-in and used-defined/custom formula.

-The following code example shows how to use computeExpression method in the spreadsheet.
+The following code example shows how to use `computeExpression` method in the spreadsheet.

 {% if page.publishingplatform == "typescript" %}